mnlipp/osgi-getting-started/Repositories.md

 "Requirements and Capabilities" model.

-This powerful model allows you to easily choose a component providing required capabilities from a repository if -- and that's the important point in this context -- you can query the repository for such a component, using the "Require-Capability" expression as search expression.
+This powerful model allows you to easily choose a component providing required capabilities from a repository if&mdash;and that's the important point in this context&mdash;you can query the repository for such a component, using the "Require-Capability" expression as search expression.
 This is the main functionality of the
 [OSGi repository interface](https://osgi.org/javadoc/r6/cmpn/index.html?org/osgi/service/repository/Repository.html).